zzsza/Awesome-Mobility-Machine-Learning-Contents/README.md

 ## License
 Distributed under the MIT License.
-See[LICENSE](https://github.com/zzsza/Awesome-Mobility-Machine-Learning-Contents/blob/master/LICENSE) for more information.
+See [LICENSE](https://github.com/zzsza/Awesome-Mobility-Machine-Learning-Contents/blob/master/LICENSE) for more information.